HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

    return stats
 ```

-##### 2.6.2.2) External class executor
+##### 2.6.2.2) External Class Executor

-In the `iterate` action tag, in addition to using external functions as iterators, we can also use iteration executors defined by external classes.
-The iterator implemented by the function needs to return all the data to be iterated at one time, while the iterator implemented by the class is called to obtain the data of the current iteration at each iteration, so it has better flexibility, and when there are many data to be iterated , taking up less system resources.
+In `iterate` action tag, in addition to using external functions as iterators, we can also use iteration executors defined by external classes.
+The iterator implemented by the function needs to return all the data to be iterated at one time.
+While the iterator implemented by the class is called to obtain the data of the current iteration at each iteration.
+So it has better flexibility.
+And when there are many data to be iterated, taking up less system resources.

 Taking the Python language as an example, when using a class as an external iterator, it must be implemented as a subclass of `HVMLIterator`.
 The implementation of this class is as follows: